c-frame/aframe-gltf-model-plus/README.md

 ## Usage

 Some features require [patches in three.js](https://github.com/c-frame/aframe-gltf-model-plus/blob/main/docs/custom_aframe_build.md) to work properly.
 We're using the aframe ES module with a super-three fork with some HUBS patches in the code below.
-Be sure to load any script that uses global AFRAME or THREE with `type="module"`.
+Be sure to load any script that uses global AFRAME or THREE with `defer`.

 ```html
 <head>